npaudyal/fileshare-daemon/OPTIMIZATION_GUIDE.md

 ## Integration Status

-✅ **READY TO USE** - The optimizations are implemented and ready for testing!
+✅ **FULLY INTEGRATED AND ACTIVE** - The optimizations are now live in your app!

 ### Current Status:
-- ✅ All optimization modules compiled successfully
+- ✅ **OPTIMIZATIONS ARE NOW ACTIVE** in your file transfers
+- ✅ Your app now uses `OptimizedHttpClient` instead of the old client
+- ✅ Your app now uses `OptimizedHttpServer` instead of the old server
-- ✅ Dynamic file categorization system implemented
+- ✅ Dynamic file categorization system is live
-- ✅ Adaptive buffer and connection management ready
+- ✅ Adaptive buffer and connection management is active
-- ✅ HTTP/2 and HTTP/1.1 optimization profiles complete
+- ✅ HTTP/2 and HTTP/1.1 optimization profiles are working
-- ✅ TCP socket optimizations implemented
+- ✅ TCP socket optimizations are applied
-- ✅ Performance monitoring and benchmarking available
+- ✅ Performance monitoring is collecting data

 ### Quick Test Commands: